Blackcaucasion/_27four_backend/README.md

 go to http://localhost:8080/
 ### Usage
- the end user has to import the data from the csv file provided.To import the data go to [swagger ] http://localhost:8080/swagger-ui/index.html and import the data via the POST end points provided. at http://localhost:8080/ is a UI to enter a source planet and a destination planet.
+ the end user has to import the data from the csv file provided file name 27four IM.xlsx under resources.To import the data go to [swagger ] http://localhost:8080/swagger-ui/index.html and import the data via the POST end points provided. at http://localhost:8080/ is a UI to enter a source planet and a destination planet.

+ #### issues
+ - There's currently a bug with styling not being picked up Note not affecting the MVP
+ - Warning + stack trace logged at startup embedded derby related.